smallstep/clients/README.md

 **These clients are not designed to be used directly by end users.** Their use of the [JWK provisioner](https://smallstep.com/docs/step-ca/provisioners#jwk) gives these clients too much power.
 For end user applications, either use the [OIDC provisioner](https://smallstep.com/docs/step-ca/provisioners/#oauthoidc-single-sign-on), or use this client code to create a custom service that your users will use.

-The ideal use case for this is to **delegate CA authentication or access control to a custom service** that will request TLS certificates on behalf of its users/clients.
+The examples in this repository let you **delegate CA authentication or access control to a custom service** that will request TLS certificates on behalf of its clients.
 Your implementation must be responsible for authentication and access control.

 For example, say you manage a set of global VPN servers for your company,